kingwingfly/fav/README.md

 2. Fetch the favorite list
 3. Track the bvid or list_id you want to fav.
 You can see them through `fav status -s/r`
 4. Fetch tracked resources
-5. Pull the resources (Now only tracked resource can be pulled, since c_id need for pulling while only tracked resource has c_id fetched)
+5. Pull the resources (Now only tracked resource can be pulled, since c_id is needed for pulling while only tracked resource has c_id fetched)

 ### Example
 ```sh